Vaibhav2416/Vaibhav2416/README.md

 - 🌱 I’m currently learning **MERN Track At Masai School**

+- I am a Full stack web developer doing militry style coding and learning MERN Stack at Masai School.
+I have done various group as well as individual projects in my coding journey.
+ I also did my B.E. in Mechanical Engineering from Amravati University.
+After graduation I have done job in plastic industry as management trainee for eight months.
+  My interests are coding, reading about planets, browsing, exploring new areas.

 - 👨‍💻 All of my projects are available at [https://portfolio-vaibhav-sultane.netlify.app/](https://portfolio-vaibhav-sultane.netlify.app/)

 - 📫 How to reach me **vaibhavsultane1997@gmail.com**